webxos/macroslow/GLASTONBURY/sakina/sakina_build_guide.markdown

-# SAKINA: Building Your Custom Agent with Project Dunes 2048 AES - Core Files Guide
+# SAKINA: Building Your Custom Agent with MACROSLOW - Core Files Guide

 **Version:** 1.0.0
-**Publishing Entity:** Webxos Advanced Development Group & Project Dunes 2048 AES Open-Source Community
+**Publishing Entity:** Webxos Advanced Development Group & MACROSLOW 2048 AES Open-Source Community
 **Publication Date:** September 12, 2025
 **Copyright:** © 2025 Webxos.
 All Rights Reserved.

 ## 🌌 Introduction to Building SAKINA

 SAKINA, the universal AI agent within the Glastonbury 2048 AES Suite SDK, embodies the serene essence of its Arabic namesake—meaning "calm" and "serenity"—to empower developers in healthcare and aerospace engineering across Earth, the Moon, and Mars.
-This guide provides a detailed roadmap for building a custom SAKINA agent, leveraging the open-source **Project Dunes 2048 AES** ecosystem.
-With a focus on **customization** and **privacy**, SAKINA integrates with the Glastonbury Infinity Network, BELUGA’s SOLIDAR™ (SONAR + LIDAR), Neuralink, Bluetooth mesh networks, and TORGO archival protocol, secured by 2048-bit AES encryption and the Model Context Protocol (MCP).
+This guide provides a detailed roadmap for building a custom SAKINA agent, leveraging the open-source **MACROSLOW** ecosystem.
+With a focus on **customization** and **privacy**, SAKINA integrates with the Glastonbury Infinity Network, BELUGA’s SOLIDAR™ (SONAR + LIDAR), Neuralink, Bluetooth mesh networks, and INFINITY TOR/GO archival protocol, secured by 2048-bit AES encryption and the Model Context Protocol (MCP).
 The guide includes **four core files** to kickstart your SAKINA agent, with comprehensive instructions to create a full-scale Large Language Model (LLM) if desired.
 These files, sourced from the Glastonbury GitHub repository (`https://github.com/webxos/glastonbury-2048-sdk`), provide templates, APIs, and verification tools to support medical diagnostics, aerospace repairs, and emergency responses.

 This document is designed for developers, data scientists, and researchers, offering step-by-step guidance to build, customize, and deploy SAKINA.
 Future sections will introduce five additional files to complete the SDK setup.